Revised Point-Spread Functions for the Atmospheric Imaging Assembly onboard the Solar Dynamics Observatory: The AIA instrument

 Each telescope uses an on-axis design and has a \SI{20}{cm} diameter primary mirror.
+However, the optical paths of the individual channels in each telescope are slightly off-axis.
+This is a result of different reflective coatings having been applied to the top and bottom half of each mirror.
+Each coating is optimized to reflect the wavelength of one channel and cuts the available aperture per channel in half, resulting in a slight off-axis optical path for each channel.
 A schematic of the telescopes is presented in Figure~\ref{fig:aia}.
 Filters are located at the entrance and focal planes of the telescope to absorb visible light and off-band EUV radiation.
 The entrance filter is supported by two adjacent meshes that are rotated at angles of \SI{40}{\degree} and \SI{50}{\degree} relative to the horizontal direction of the CCD.
 The focal plane filter in the filter wheel is supported by a single mesh rotated at an angle of \SI{45}{\degree} to this horizontal direction.
 We define the horizontal direction of the entrance and focal plane meshes as \SI{40}{\degree}, \SI{50}{\degree}, and \SI{45}{\degree}, respectively, relative to the horizontal CCD direction, and the vertical direction of the meshes as perpendicular to these.
 The number of illuminated wires in each direction in each mesh is about $550$.
 The center-to-center wire spacing, i.e., the mesh pitch, is \SI{362.9 \pm 5.2}{\um}\footnote{The values in the parentheses give the uncertainties in the last digits of the associated numbers}.
 The width of the wires is \SI{34.3 \pm 4}{\um}.
 Accordingly, the width of the mesh window is $\num{328.6 \pm 9.2}$~\si{\um} \citep{grigis2012}.\footnote{\url{https://hesperia.gsfc.nasa.gov/ssw/sdo/aia/idl/psf/DOC/psfreport.pdf}} The active channel is selected in Telescopes~1,~3, and~4 by a focal plane filter wheel and in Telescope 2 by a mechanical aperture selector which blocks half of the aperture.
 In Telescope~1 and~4, the focal plane filters do not completely reject light from the other channel in each telescope, resulting in a small amount of cross talk between the channels.
 The corresponding uncertainty in the measured intensities is typically \SI{<2}{\%} for non-flaring conditions, but can reach up to \SI{40}{\%} for the \SI{335}{\angstrom} channel during flaring conditions \citep{boerner2012}.
 This cross talk has no significant effect on the calibration of our derived PSFs, as we only use the spacing and intensities of diffraction peaks in flare images for the calibration of the diffraction pattern.
 The spacing of the diffraction peaks depends approximately linearly on the wavelength and is thus distinct for each AIA channel on each telescope.
 Any erroneous diffraction peaks due to cross talk from the complementary channel in each AIA telescope are therefore far outside of the expected calibration parameter space and do not strongly affect our calibration.
 The CCD detector of each telescope has a size of $4096\times 4096$ pixels with a plate scale of \SI{0.60}{\arcsec/px} (\SI{2.9e-6}{rad/px}).
 The CCD is simultaneously read out by 4 read-out amplifiers, where each serves a $2048 \times 2048$ pixels quadrant of the CCD \citep{lemen2012, boerner2012, grigis2012}.